bliutwo/leetcode_sols/leetcode_memo.md

 - when to use `map`
 - when to use `unordered_map`

+- how is a map ordered?
+  - increasing order (by default)

+- how is an unordered_map ordered?
+  - no ordering

+- how is a map implemented?
+  - self balancing BST like red-black tree

+- how is an unordered_map implemented?
+  - hash table

+- what is the search time of map?
+  - log(n)

+- what is the search time of unordered_map?
+  - O(1) -> average, O(n) -> worst case

+- what is the insertion time of map?
+  - log(n) + rebalance

+- what is the insertion time of unordered_map?
+  - O(1) -> average, O(n) -> worst case

+- what is the deletion time of map?
+  - log(n) + rebalance

+- what is the deletion time of unordered_map?
+  - O(1) -> average, O(n) -> worst case

+- when to use map instead of unordered_map?
+  - you need ordered data; you would have to print/access the data (in sorted order); you need predecessor/successor of elements

+- when to use unordered_map instead of map?
+  - you need to keep count of some data (example - strings) and no ordering is required; you need single element access i.e. no traversal

 - check if integer key *i* in `unordered_map<int, int> m`

 ```cpp